 In April 2017, the 41st Ordinary UEFA Congress unanimously approved changes to the UEFA Statutes, which officialise the inclusion of two club representatives in the UEFA Executive Committee as full members with voting rights.

 These statutory changes follow the decision of the UEFA Congress in March 2015 to ratify a proposal to allow stakeholder representation in the UEFA Executive Committee.
 This proposal formed part of the renewed Memorandum of Understanding between ECA and UEFA signed in 2015.
 Initially, former ECA Chairman Karl-Heinz Rummenigge (FC Bayern München) and Andrea Agnelli (Juventus) attended the UEFA Executive Committee as "co-opted" members.
-As of September 2017, ECA is represented as full members by ECA Chairman Andrea Agnelli and Executive Board Member Ivan Gazidis (Arsenal FC).
+ECA is currently represented on the UEFA Executive Committee by its Chair Nasser Al-Khelaifi (Paris Saint-Germain) and Karl-Heniz Rummenigge (FC Bayern München).
+These positions are filled by individuals appointed to the role by the ECA Board and new occupants of the positions for the 2023/27 ECA Membership Cycle will be confirmed on 7 September 2023.

 The inclusion of club members in the UEFA Executive Committee is a major achievement for ECA and a strong statement of UEFA's commitment to modern and dynamic governance models.
 Most importantly, it is an unequivocal acknowledgement of the clubs' importance and contribution to the European game.
 Moreover, it underlines and further strengthens the excellent relationship and cooperation between ECA and UEFA.